imandreans/Rock-Paper-Scissors-Prediction/README.md

 ![Untitled-1](https://github.com/imandreans/Rock-Paper-Scissors-Prediction/assets/69078720/b5768079-79d5-4847-88ed-aa1b773e90e6)

 ## Analyze
-even though the saved model has the highest validation accuracy, when we compare each model's confusion matrix, **the model from the last epoch has the most correct guesses than saved models on training data.**
+Even though the saved model has the highest validation accuracy, when we compare each model's confusion matrix, **the model from the last epoch has the most correct guesses than saved models on training data.**

 Model from last epoch correct guesses on training data:
 **(Paper:420, Rock:420, Scissors:444)**